Fourthought/Hostile-Narrative-Analysis/README.md

 a novel methodology for detecting and measuring cultural violence in natural language.
 This methodology is then used as a structure for the proposed NLP pipeline for which we have conducted several experiments to inform its technical development.

-The methodology and experimentation are structured are as follows:
+The methodology and experimentation are structured are as follows (to be updated as the research develops):

 | Objective #   | Objective                                                 | Technology Tests                  |
 | ------------- | --------------------------------------------------------- | --------------------------------- |